 Style Notes: Wedges are divisive, but everyone can agree on how comfortable they are.
 They're no longer just the reserve of a sun-soaked holiday.
-Katherine Ormerod shows how you can make yours city-appropriate by adding frayed denim and a peasant-inspired blouse.
+Anne Laure shows how you can make yours city-appropriate by adding a denim jumpsuit, a chic beret and chain-strap handbag.

-Style Notes: Before Gucci's horsebit-detail loafers came back into the fold, we were sporting suede tassled styles.
-Nothing beats a black leather pair.
+Style Notes: Before Gucci's horse-bit-detail loafers came back into the fold, we were sporting suede tasselled styles.
+While you can never go wrong with a black pair, tan and burgundy are equally as chic.
 From topping off workwear to flirty dresses, these loafers are the ultimate transitional shoes.

 Style Notes: Heeled pumps never date.
 If you're concerned about their power-dressing connotations or feel like they're just not very "you," seek out a pair that best reflects your style (think embellishments or a pop of colour), and wear them with your signature bottoms for a fresh twist.